RyanRutkin/frontend-code-test/README.md

 This project has been created as a coding challenge for a front-end developer.

-Included is a small and simple web server, built in NodeJS.
+Included is a small and simple web server, built in NodeJS with Express.

 Please make sure that a recent version of NodeJS is installed on your machine.